Aster CT-80: Unreleased add ons

 A hard disk interface was also in the works, which would, add a SCSI interface, and the necessary software.
 A working prototype was developed that added a 40MB hard disk.

 On the software front, work was being done to implement the replacement for the aging "user interface" of CP/M, (the Command Console Processor CCP) with the more modern ZCPR.

 Finally a replacement for the aging Z80 processor was being developed in the form of an Intel 8086 board, and additional 512K 16 bit memory boards.
 Such replacements of CPU and memory system components were possible because the Aster CT-80 was designed to use a backplane that was designed to support both 8 and 16 bit processors, and used a modular Eurocard based design with slots to spare for expansion.
 In theory the system could support the Z80 and the 8086 simultaneously.
 Plans were formulated to support CP/M-86 and even MS-DOS.

-Unfortunately none of these extensions to the system became available because the company folded before any of them could be released.
+None of these extensions to the system became available because the company folded before any of them could be released.